The Secret Life of the American Teenager season 2

-The second season of The Secret Life of the American Teenager, an American television series created by Brenda Hampton, debuted on the ABC Family television network on Monday, June 22, 2009 at 8:00PM.
+The second season of The Secret Life of the American Teenager, an American television series created by Brenda Hampton, debuted on the ABC Family television network on Monday, June 22, 2009, at 8:00PM.
 Season two regular cast members include Shailene Woodley, India Eisley, Daren Kagasoff, Francia Raisa, Kenny Baumann, Molly Ringwald, Mark Derwin, Megan Park, and Greg Finley II.
 Following the first season, Jorge Pallo and Luke Zimmerman were demoted to recurring guest stars.
 Jorge returned for a select number of episodes to wrap up his character's storyline and eventually departed the series after its January return.

 Following the success of its first season, ABC Family announced on January 31, 2009, plans to renew Secret Life, following the cancellation of its hit sci-fi TV show, Kyle XY.
 The official press release was released on February 9 with ABC Family ordering 24 episodes for season two.
 Season 2 began with 12 episodes broadcast starting June 22, 2009.
 Though marketed as the season finale, the mid season finale aired on September 7, 2009, with the second half of the season returning on January 4, 2010.
 The second 12 episodes finished their run on March 22, 2010.

 The season premiere of Secret Life brought in the largest audience for the show so far, with a record-breaking 4.68 million viewers.
-It brought in the second largest audience in adults 18-34 with 1.40 million viewers, behind season one's mid-season finale.
-2.10 million adults 18-49 watched "The Big One" along with 1.60 million females between the ages 18–34.
-The season premiere remains the number one scripted original premiere of Summer 2009 in Adults 18-34.
+It brought in the second largest audience in adults 18–34 with 1.40 million viewers, behind season one's mid-season finale.
+2.10 million adults 18–49 watched "The Big One" along with 1.60 million females between the ages 18 and 34.
+The season premiere remains the number one scripted original premiere of Summer 2009 in Adults 18–34.
 Furthermore, the mid-season premiere became ABC Family's most watched telecast of all time with viewers ages 12–34 with more than three million viewers watching.
 The mid-season premiere also brought in the show's second largest audience in total viewers, with more than 4.55 million people watching.

 This season, Amy Juergens must deal with juggling motherhood and high school, while her family and friends experience relationship challenges of their own.